-Although only one layout file can be open at a time, there is no limit to the number of plan files that can be open, nor is there a limit to the number of plan view windows that can be open.
+here is no limit to the number of plan files that can be open, nor is there a limit to the number of view windows that can be open.
 The name of the file and the type of view is stated at the top of each view window in its title bar as well as in its tab.
 If the view is saved, its name displays instead of the view type.